sowbug/groove/README.md

 - A declarative project language, which makes it easy to produce songs in YAML or JSON format (JSON only in theory, but we get it for free thanks to [serde](https://serde.rs/)).
-- A few audio effects (gain, limiter, bitcrusher, filters).
+- A few audio effects (gain, limiter, bitcrusher, chorus, compressor, delay, filters).
+Some of them are just plain wrong.
 - Basic automation.
 - Output to WAV file or speaker.
-- A very simple [Iced](https://iced.rs/)-based GUI, which doesn't do much yet, but has been useful to constrain the architecture to something that can eventually be integrated with a GUI.
+- A very simple [Iced](https://iced.rs/)-based GUI.
 - Plenty of bugs.

 ## On the roadmap

 - More of everything: synths, filters, effects.
-High-priority gaps to fill are a wavetable synth, an FM synth, a proper sampler, 24db filters, and must-have effects like chorus, reverb, delay, etc.
+High-priority gaps to fill are a wavetable synth, an FM synth, a proper sampler, and effects that deserve their name.
 - A better automation design.
 The vision is intuitively configurable envelopes that can be used throughout the system.
 - Scripting.
 Currently I'm experimenting with [rhai](https://rhai.rs/), but I don't know whether a JavaScript-y language is right for this domain.
+It might be better just to turn the whole thing into a crate and let others wrap it in scripting technology.
 - MIDI input/output (this works very crudely right now; all MIDI notes are routed externally, and a small white dot appears in the GUI when it detects any MIDI input).